 EarlyBird Crypto is a new offering that lets adults invest in crypto like Bitcoin or Ethereum for a child.

 It works pretty similarly to EarlyBird’s UGMA account.
-An adult can choose to set up a crypto wallet supported by our partner and industry-leading exchange Gemini, and then the adult can invest in crypto on the child’s behalf.
+An adult can choose to set up a crypto wallet, and then the adult can hold crypto in the wallet on the child’s behalf.

 No two families are 100% alike, and so the best investment vehicle for one child might not be as good a fit for others.